Smollett's grandmother asks judge not to send him to prison

 Associated Press

-CHICAGO (AP) — Jussie Smollett’s grandmother called her grandson a “justice warrior” at his sentencing Thursday and asked a judge not to include prison time in his sentence for the former “Empire” actor’s conviction of lying to police in a staged hate crime.
+CHICAGO (AP) — Jussie Smollett’s grandmother said Thursday her grandson is a “justice warrior” and asked a judge not to include prison time in his sentence for Smollett’s conviction of lying to police in a staged hate crime.

+“The Jussie I know and love does not match up with the media’s portrayal of him,” Molly Smollett, 92, said during a sentencing hearing.
+Witnesses for both the state and Smollett testified at the hearing at the Cook County Courthouse.

-“I ask you, judge, not to send him to prison,” Molly Smollett, 92, told the court during the hearing.
-She later added, “If you do, send me along with him, OK?”
+“I ask you, judge, not to send him to prison,” Molly Smollett said, later adding, “If you do, send me along with him, OK?”

+Jussie Smollett put his hands together as if praying and met his grandmother’s eyes as she left the witness stand.

 Witnesses for both the state and Smollett testified at Smollett’s sentencing at the Cook County Courthouse.
 Chicago Police Supt.
 David Brown, who was called by the state, submitted a statement that was read aloud by Samuel Mendenhall, a member of the special prosecution team.

-In the statement, Brown, who became superintendent in April 2020 and wasn’t with the city at the time of Smollett’s police report, said Smollett’s false report of a hate crime harmed “actual victims” of such crimes.
-He said the financial cost of investigating Smollett’s report was significant.
+In the statement, Brown, who became superintendent in April 2020 and wasn’t with the city at the time of Smollett’s police report, said the financial cost of investigating Smollett’s report was significant.
 But he added that the effect on true victims of hate crimes cannot be measured.

 Brown also asked that the city be compensated for its costs, saying the cost of investigating his claim could have been spent elsewhere in the city.